exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 ```
 *Note:* this widget annotation does not need to be accompanied by a `@DialogField`.

-The `@Tabs` annotation can be added to an arbitrary class member (field or method), its return type does not matter.
+The `@Tabs` annotation can be added to an arbitrary class member (field or method); its return type does not matter.
 Other widgets can refer to the columns with their `@Place` directives.
 See the "Placing widgets" section below for more
 detail.

 Apart from this usage, `@Tabs` can be specified at the class level as the layout hint for the entire dialog (
 see [Laying out your dialog](dialog-layout.md) for details).
 Take note that the `@Tabs` annotation contains properties
 for both usages, but not every property has meaning for either.
 Refer to the Javadoc on `@Tabs` to learn which
-properties should be used for tabs at class level and tabs as a widget respectively.
+properties should be used for tabs at class level and tabs as a widget, respectively.

 ### Text